masonc15/CTF-Wargame-Writeups/2017/PicoCTF/Level 1/misc/Piazza/README.md

 ![Piazza](https://i.gyazo.com/0f89abb02406b72be4916d89bf43a7bd.png)

 We go through the registration steps and arrive at a page with many threads created by the CTF participants.
-One of the stickies is named "Welcome" and contains the flag `flag{ask_and_hop3fully_we_can_help}`!
+One of the stickies is named "Welcome" and contains the flag!

 ![Piazza](https://i.gyazo.com/acb0a4719bded57bc788f1d66e2dacfe.png)

+#### Flag
+`flag{ask_and_hop3fully_we_can_help}`